vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 nakṣatra, one should observe fast and on 12th the performer should be sattili i. e. he should bathe with water mixed with sesame, rub sesame paste on his body, offer sesame in fire, drink water mixed with sesame, make gift of sesame and eat them; if a person fasts on this ekādaśī called 'Bhima tithi' he reaches Viṣṇuloka; Ekādaśītattva p.
 101, TT

 113–114, VKK 504.
 Bhairavajayantı-K. kr.
-8 is known as Kālāstami; fast on that
+8 is known as Kālāṣṭami; fast on that

 tithi and jāgara; worship of Bhairava for four praharas of the night and jāgara in listening to and narrating legends about Śiva; the performer becomes free from sins and becomes a good devotee of Śiva; this is obligatory on persons

 dwelling in Kāśī; SM 60-61, SMK 427-429, PC 138.
-Bhogasankrāntivrata-on Saṅkranti day call together women
+Bhogasaṅkrāntivrata-on Saṅkranti day call together women

-and give them saffron, lampblack collyrium, vermilion, flowers, scents, tambūla and camphor, fruits and also to their husbands; feed them and present pair of garments; on each sankrānti for one year, at end worship the Sun and donate a cow to brāhmaṇa who has a wife; performer secures
+and give them saffron, lampblack collyrium, vermilion, flowers, scents, tambūla and camphor, fruits and also to their husbands; feed them and present pair of garments; on each saṅkrānti for one year, at end worship the Sun and donate a cow to brāhmaṇa who has a wife; performer secures

 happiness; HV II.
 733 ( from Skanda ).
 Bhogāvāptivrata-worship Hari for three days from the 1st tithi

-after Jy. pūrnimā and donate a bedstead; performer enjoys pleasures and goes to heaven; Vi.
+after Jy. pūrṇimā and donate a bedstead; performer enjoys pleasures and goes to heaven; Vi.
 Dh.
 III.
 212. 1-3 q. by

 HV II, 752.
 Bhaumavāravrata–Mars is the son of the Earth and fine in